instadeepai/og-marl/README.md

 ✅ We have implemented our **first set of JAX-based systems in OG-MARL**.
 Our JAX systems use [Flashbax](https://github.com/instadeepai/flashbax) as the replay buffer backend.
 Flashbax buffers are completly jit-able, which means that our JAX systems have fully intergrated and jitted training and data sampling.

-✅ We have **intergrated [MARL-eval](https://github.com/instadeepai/marl-eval/tree/main)** into OG-MARL to standardise and simplify the reporting of experimental results.
+✅ We have **integrated [MARL-eval](https://github.com/instadeepai/marl-eval/tree/main)** into OG-MARL to standardise and simplify the reporting of experimental results.

 ## Need for Speed 🏎️